Caerleon – Roman Legionary Fort

 History

-Caerleon Legion Fort, called Isca in Roman times, was built around 75 AD.
+Caerleon Legionary Fort, called Isca Augusta or Isca Silurum in Roman times, was built around 75 AD.
 Its construction was related with the campaigns of the Britain’s governor, Julius Frontinus against the Celtic tribe of Silures, who occupied the lands of south-east Wales.
 This tribe resisted the Roman invasion for more than thirty years, inflicting several major defeats on the invaders.
 Frontinus changed strategy by deciding to build a fort deep in enemy territory, where it would be possible to defend itself effectively and at the same time pacify the natives.
-The place of the fortress was chosen because of its location on the gently rising terrain adjacent to the Usk River, which was accessible to sea-going vessels, and near the routes between Wroxeter, Gloucester and Carmarthen.
-Thanks to this, the ability to easily send supplies to Isca was secured.
+The place of the fortress was chosen because of its location on the gently rising terrain adjacent to the Usk River, which was accessible to sea-going vessels, and near the routes between Viroconium (Wroxeter), Glevum (Gloucester) and Moridunum (Carmarthen).
+Thanks to this, the ability to easily send supplies to Isca Augusta was secured.

 The fort was the seat of II Augusa legion, a unit of about 5,500 men, along with accompanying staff and Roman residents.
 During this period, the legion was divided into cohorts, the first of which consisted of 800 legionaries, and the remaining four of 480, each divided into six centuries.
 The fortifications were used by II Augusta legionnaires until about 300 AD.
 Around 122, some of the fort’s buildings could be depopulated due to the construction of the great wall by Emperor Hadrian in northern Britain.
 For this reason, numerous craftsmen and bricklayers were drawn from all over the province, as well as troops to protect them.
 Roman tomb inscriptions found at Hadrian’s Wall confirm that there were also legionaries from the cohorts of II Augusta.
 In turn, when the emperor Commodus was murdered in 192 and the civil war broke out, the II Augusta legion went to Gaul to support the pretender Clodius Albinus, governor of Britain, proclaimed Roman emperor in 196–197.
 Finally, he suffered a defeat along with II Augusta at the Battle of Lugdunum.

 Architecture

-Isca was situated on a slight elevation in a wide bend of the Usk River, which provided protection from the south, and to a large extent from the west and east.
-The fort covered an area of 50 acres, and its earliest fortifications consisted of peat-clay ramparts topped with timber fortifications.
-The fortifications were built on a rectangular plan with an entrance gate in the middle of each side.
+The earliest fortifications consisted of peat-clay ramparts topped with timber palisade.
+The fortifications were built on a rectangular plan with rounded corners, measuring 490 x 418 meters, with an entrance gate in the middle of each side.
 The fortifications were strengthened by twin wooden towers flanking all the gates and single wooden towers spaced at equal intervals in the perimeter of the fortress walls.
 The outer defense zone was a ditch with a V-shaped cross section, 8 meters wide and 2.5 meters deep, surrounding the entire fort.
 The rampart with vertical walls reinforced with oak piles was 5.5 meters wide and up to 3 meters high.
 There was a wall-walk on the inside of the rampart, allowing legionnaires to quickly access each endangered fragment.

-West of the fort, just outside its fortifications, there was an amphitheater.
-It was built of earth and stone with external buttresses around the perimeter.
-Higher parts, benches and balustrades were probably timber.
-Two main entrances (portae pompae) led directly to the arena and six smaller, regularly spaced gates, intended for both viewers and performers.
-The amphitheater could accommodate up to 6,000 people (i.e. slightly more than the state of a full legion) who could enter it after purchasing a ticket in the form of a lead token.
-The main entrances in the outer parts were given stone barrel vaults, while the parts closer to the arena were uncovered.
-The entrances were closed with wooden doors, probably double-leaf at the main gates.
-Staircases led from the side entrances to the stands, with the two side entrances at the short axis of the amphitheater having two flight of stairs, flanking the rooms where gladiators had stayed before the fight.
-The eastern stairs were slightly wider and probably led to the main balcony, or alcove, where the most important officials sat.
-Throughout the entire length of the arena a channel led under it, effectively getting rid of rainwater.
-Originally, the surface was probably covered with gravel to prevent slipping during gladiatorial fights or animal shows.
+The interior of the amphitheatre was accessed through two main entrances (portae pompae) leading directly to the arena, and six smaller ones, regularly spaced, intended for both spectators and artists.
+The amphitheatre could accommodate up to 6,000 people (i.e. slightly more than a full legion), who could enter it after purchasing a ticket in the form of a lead token.
+The main entrances in the outer parts received stone barrel vaults, while the parts closer to the arena were not roofed.
+The entrances were closed with wooden gates, probably double-winged at the main gates.
+Staircases led from the side entrances to the stands, with the two side entrances on the shorter axis of the amphitheater having two flights of stairs, flanking the rooms where the gladiators stayed before the fight.
+The eastern stairs were slightly wider and probably led to the main balcony or alcove, where the most important officials sat.
+A drain ran under the entire length of the arena, effectively getting rid of excess rainwater.
+Originally, the surface was probably covered with gravel to prevent slipping during gladiator fights or animal shows.
 The walls around the arena were plastered and covered with red lines imitating stone ashlar.

 Current state